 - If not available, use a reusable towel and replace it when it becomes wet.

-- You can also remove dirt with a wet wipe and then use an alcohol-based hand sanitizer.
+- You can also remove dirt from your hands with a wet wipe and then use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

-- Place used masks, gloves and other contaminated items in a lined container, secure the contents and dispose of them with other household waste.
+- Place used masks, gloves and other contaminated items in a lined container, separate the contents and dispose of them with other household waste.
+Wash you hands after handling garbage.

 - Place possibly contaminated laundry into a container with a plastic liner and do not shake.